sketchplugins/plugin-directory/README.md

 ## Sorted by last update (newest on top)

+- [Airtabledata](https://sketchairtabledataplugin.com/), by Rutger Willems: Use your Airtable data in your Sketch symbols
 - [Automate Sketch](https://github.com/ashung/automate-sketch), by Ashung Hung: Make Sketch more efficient.
 A lot of useful plugins in one.
 - [iconify](https://github.com/iconify-design/iconify-sketch), by Vjacheslav Trushkin: Iconify integration.
 Import MDI, FontAwesome, Jam, EmojiOne and many other icons to Sketch document.
 - [Sketch AFUX Tools](https://github.com/canisminor1990/sketch-afux-tools), by CanisMinor: Sketch tools for AFUX